Q: I want my pet to stay at Paw & Order but we've never stayed there before. What do I need to do?

 A: We usually have the dogs all set for bed between 630pm-7pm and have them back up and outside at around 630am the following morning.
 While this might sound like a long time, keep in mind that we are working all day long to make sure that they are sufficiently tired and happy so that all they want to do after supper is have a nice long sleep after being tucked in for the night.
 There was a time when we used to let them back outside between 9pm - 10pm but found that the dogs found this routine to be very disrupting.

 Q: Is there a person on-site 24 hours/day 7 days/week?

-A: No. Although we live on-site, there are sometimes when we leave the grounds to live like regular people and might go to a movie, to get supplies, visit friends or out for dinner.
-Having said this, there IS someone on-site throughout each day and overnight every night.
+A: No. Although we live on-site, there are sometimes when we leave the grounds to live like regular people and might go to a movie, to get supplies, visit friends, or out for dinner.
+Having said this, there IS someone on-site at the main house overnight every night.
 When the owner is away, a team member stays in our home overnight.
-Our facility is better protected against emergencies than most family homes with a security system, a fire detection system that is hard-wired directly into our home and to the local fire department as well as emergency lighting and many fire extinguishers throughout the building.
+Our facility is better protected against emergencies than most family homes with a security system, a fire detection system that is hard-wired directly into our home and to the local fire department as well as emergency lighting and several fire extinguishers throughout the building.

 Q: If there are more rest periods in the Daycamp Elite program, will my dog still be tired at the end of the day?